spx0dte/spx0dte.github.io/index.md

 ### Credit spread

-A `credit spread` mean you simultaneously sell one option and buy another option on the `same underlying asset` with the `same expiration date` but `different strike prices`.
+A `credit spread` means you simultaneously sell one option and buy another option on the `same underlying asset` with the `same expiration date` but `different strike prices`.

 The option sold typically has a higher premium (credit) than the option bought, resulting in a net credit/debit.